RationalityEnhancement/ReflectiveLearningChatbots/README.md

 ### Database

 * Create an account on [MongoDB Cloud](https://www.mongodb.com/cloud), if you don't have one already.
+ * Follow instructions to create a new project in MongoDB Atlas.
+* If you already have an account, log in to MongoDB Cloud and navigate to MongoDB Atlas.
+ * Navigate to your organization, where you will find an overview of all your projects.
+Click on "New Project" in the top right.
-* Follow instructions to create a new project (free version works as well) and a database within it.
+* Follow instructions to create a database cluster within this project.
+The free (shared) version with default settings will work as well.
 * You will be asked to create a user+password to ensure restricted access to the database.
 Once this is done, creating the cluster may take a few minutes.
 * Navigate to the 'Clusters' tab and click on 'CONNECT'.
 Choose the third option (MongoDB Compass), and copy the connection string starting with _mongodb+srv://_.
 * The connection string will have a part _\<password\>_ which should be replaced with the password of the user created above.
 Save this connection string for later.